mdciao.utils.bonds

 - mdciao.utils.bonds.connected_sets(mat)

-Return the connected components/sets of a an adjacency matrix
+Return the connected components/sets of an adjacency matrix

 Uses